agoravoting/election-orchestra-puppet/README.md

 ## Automatic/manual modes

-There are two mode for working in election-orchestra: automatic and manual.
+There are two modes for working in election-orchestra: automatic and manual.
 This has to do with the election-orchestra requests from other peers, which are of two types: either create election public keys, or perform a tally.

 The automatic mode accepts requests from allowed peers without requesting a confirmation from the authority administrator.
 Automatic mode is good for testing and also for public election authorities.